EladFirebolt/godocs/docs/sql_reference/commands/data-definition/alter-table.md

 The query can only be executed under the following conditions:
 * Only for managed tables created on Firebolt version 4.10 or higher (external tables are not supported).
 * The table must not have any dependent views.
-* Renaming tables across schemas and databases is not possible.
+* Renaming tables across schemas and databases is not supported.
+Consider using [CREATE TABLE CLONE](./create-table-clone.md)